In partnership with

 If you're not able to complete the experience quickly, don't delay sending your application, but state in the application that you have experience arranged in the near future.

 How do you get work experience?

 Use your contacts through family and friends.
 You can also contact schools directly to ask for work experience or to observe classes or shadow teachers.
 You can check details of schools across the UK using Schools Web Directory.

 Work experience in schools is popular and it may take time to arrange a placement so try to plan in advance.
 There are also a number of formal schemes which can help:

-- School Experience Programme (SEP) (England only): This is a programme for final year students and graduates interested in gaining experience in the classroom.
+- Get School Experience service (England only): This is a programme for final year students and graduates interested in gaining experience in the classroom.
 School placements of one to ten days are available in all subjects, at secondary and primary levels, to those planning to apply for teacher training courses in the current cycle.